cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Inferred Schemas
 --------------------

 Since streams and their columns appear in a continuous view 's :code:`FROM` clause, it seems natural that they would have to have a schema already declared, just like selecting from a table.
 But with PipelineDB, it is strictly unnecessary to ever explicitly define any sort of schema for a stream.
-All of the type information necessary for a continuous view to read from a stream is acquired by what is known as an **inferred schema**.
+All of the type information necessary for a continuous view to read from a stream may be acquired by what is known as an **inferred schema**.
 Perhaps this is best illustrated by a simple example.

 Consider the following simple continuous view: